 CPD hours: You will receive a certificate of completion at the end of the course stating 8hrs CPD which can be used towards your annual requirements.

-Once enrolled you have unlimited access to this online course.
+Once enrolled you have 12-months access to this online course.

 This online clinical workshop introduces concepts relating to the treatment of the dancing athlete, focusing on the hips, feet, and ankles.
 The physical demands of professional dancing require specialised physiotherapy which takes into account injury prevention and management strategies applied to other professional sports.
 This course addresses issues such as the athlete triad, the athlete lifespan, and common dance injuries, as well as covering practical assessment and rehabilitation techniques.